rust-br/blog/content/en/understanding-atomics.md

 Let's jump into the next operation: `store`. `store` accepts a reference to `self`, the new value (of type `bool`), and an `Ordering`.
 The valid `Ordering`s are `Relaxed`, `Release` and `SeqCst`. `Release`, as said before, is used as a pair with `Acquire`.
-Everything before `Release` it happens before it, but the compiler and the CPU are free to reorder anything that happens after it.
+Everything before `Release` happens before it, but the compiler and the CPU are free to reorder anything that happens after it.
 It is intended to be used when releasing a lock.